agilecustoms/setup-maven-codeartifact/README.md

 Designed to be used in your build workflow (when you need to access packages from CodeArtifact) and also it a release workflow (when you publish packages in CodeArtifact).
 It is recommended to use different IAM roles: `/ci/builder` and `/ci/publisher` respectfully.
-For release workflow you likely want to update a version in `pom.xml` file and add some git tags, so please check the `agilecustoms/release` action - it represents a holistic release action (uses `setup-maven-codeartifact` under the hood).
+For release workflow you likely want to bump a version in `pom.xml` file and add some git tags, so please check the `agilecustoms/release` action - it represents a holistic release action (uses `setup-maven-codeartifact` under the hood).

-This action is a combination of few other actions mainly `actions/setup-java` and `aws-actions/configure-aws-credentials`, hence all parameters have prefix either `aws-` (for authorization in aws) or `java-` (for java-specific settings)
+This action is a combination of few other actions mainly `actions/setup-java` and `aws-actions/configure-aws-credentials`, hence all parameters have prefix either `java-` (for java-specific settings) or `aws-` (for authorization in aws)

 ## Usage in build workflow
 ```yaml